Sarawak: Ethnic groups

 but still live in villages consisting of longhouses, with the addition of the distinctive round baruk where communal gatherings were held.

 The numerous tribes who reside in Sarawak's interior such as the Kenyah, Kayan, Lun Bawang, Kelabit, Penan, Bisaya, and Berawan are collectively referred to as Orang Ulu.
-In the Iban language, this name means "Upriver People," reflecting the location these tribes settled in; most of them reside near the drainage basin of the Baram River.
+In the Iban language, this name means "Upriver People", reflecting the location these tribes settled in; most of them reside near the drainage basin of the Baram River.
 Both woodworking and artistry are highly visible aspects of Orang Ulu culture exemplified by mural covered longhouses, carved wooden boats, and tattooing.
 Well-known musical instruments from the Orang Ulu are the Kayans' sapeh and Kenyah's sampe' and Lun Bawang's bamboo band.
 The Kelabit and Lun Bawang people are known for their production of fragrant rice.
 As with the many other indigenous peoples of Sarawak, the majority of Orang Ulu are Christians.

 The Indians, predominantly the Tamils were brought by the British Government to work in estates as labourers and clerks.
 Besides, the Malayalee community too exist in the cities in Sarawak.
 Today, many among the Indians are known to be employed as professionals (mainly doctors) in Sarawak.

 Languages

 English was the official language of Sarawak from 1963 to 1974 due to opposition from First Chief Minister of Sarawak Stephen Kalong Ningkan to the use of the Malaysian language in Sarawak.
 In 1974, the new Chief Minister Abdul Rahman Ya'kub recognised Malay alongside English as an official language of Sarawak.
 This new status given to the Malay language was further reinforced by new education standards transitioning curriculum to Malay.
 In 1985 English lost the status of an official language, leaving only Malay.
 Despite official policy, Sarawak opposition members argue that English remained the de facto official language of Sarawak.
 English is still spoken in the legal courts, and state legislative assembly.
 In 2015, Chief Minister Adenan Satem reinstated English as an official language.
 Sarawak's language autonomy does not extend to the educational system, with the language syllabus controlled by the federal government.

 Although the official form of Malay, Bahasa Malaysia, is spoken by the government administration, it is used infrequently in colloquial conversation.
 The local dialect of Bahasa Sarawak (Sarawak Malay) dominates the vernacular.
 Bahasa Sarawak is the most common language of Sarawak Malays and other indigenous tribes.
 The Iban language, which has minor regional variations, is the most widely spoken native language, with 60 per cent of the Sarawak population speaking it as a first language.
 The Bidayuh language, with six major dialects, is spoken by 10 per cent of the population.
 The Orang Ulu have about 30 different language dialects.
-While the ethnic Chinese originate from a variety of backgrounds and speak many different dialects such as Cantonese, Hokkien, Hakka, Fuzhou, and Teochew, they also converse in Malaysian Mandarin.
+While the ethnic Chinese originate from a variety of backgrounds and speak many different Southern Chinese languages such as Cantonese, Hokkien, Hakka, Fuzhou, and Teochew, they also converse in Malaysian Mandarin.
 Tamil language is spoken by the Indians in Sarawak.